godaddy/gasket/packages/gasket-plugin-express/docs/gotchas.md

 ## `body-parser` not enabled by default

-You may encounter middlewares that assume `body-parser` is included earlier in your middleware chain.
-This is somewhat common among modules in the Express ecosystem since `body-parse` is very commonly used.
+You may encounter middlewares that assume [body-parser] is included earlier in your middleware chain.
+This is somewhat common among modules in the Express ecosystem since `body-parser` is very commonly used.

 When using Gasket for Next.js webapps, this is generally unnecessary to have.
 However, if using Gasket for an Express API, you may encounter this issue.